-Here is what we have for a top 10 from Office Football Pool and Yahoo! as of late Wednesday afternoon:
+Here is what we have for a top 10 from Office Football Pool and Yahoo! as of early Thursday morning:

-Just a reminder, if you ever wanted to see what Vegas thinks each team’s “chances of winning” are, use this handy little converter to transform money lines into win percentages.
+If you ever want to see what Vegas thinks each team’s “chances of winning” are, use this handy little converter to transform money lines into win percentages.
 You can also create a spreadsheet if you’d like (or use this one – scroll to the bottom) to do it for fun at home.
 This percentage chance to win is another quick way to gauge win expectations for each team each week.
 You can get a variety of money lines here or here.

 If you have any questions, feel free to hit me up on Twitter at @chrisgarosi